cdktf/cdktf-provider-googlebeta/docs/googleNetworkSecurityFirewallEndpointAssociation.java.md

 The URL of the network that is being associated.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.24.0/docs/resources/google_network_security_firewall_endpoint_association#network GoogleNetworkSecurityFirewallEndpointAssociation#network}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.25.0/docs/resources/google_network_security_firewall_endpoint_association#network GoogleNetworkSecurityFirewallEndpointAssociation#network}

+---

+##### `disabled`<sup>Optional</sup> <a name="disabled" id="@cdktf/provider-google-beta.googleNetworkSecurityFirewallEndpointAssociation.GoogleNetworkSecurityFirewallEndpointAssociation.Initializer.parameter.disabled"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Whether the association is disabled.
+True indicates that traffic will not be intercepted.

+~> **Note:** The API will reject the request if this value is set to true when creating the resource, otherwise on an update the association can be disabled.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.25.0/docs/resources/google_network_security_firewall_endpoint_association#disabled GoogleNetworkSecurityFirewallEndpointAssociation#disabled}

 ---